A hacker-tinkerer and systems-minded designer crafting human-centered experiences that challenge the default

 overview

-The Service Design Global Conference (SDGC) is an annual event that serves as a platform for participants to gain insights, exchange ideas, and collaborate on advancing the practice and impact of service design globally.
-In the Spring of 2024 through the Service Design Network (SDN) certificate, our cohort was given the challenge to examine the future of sustainable tourism.
+The Service Design Global Conference (SDGC) is an annual event that serves as a platform for participants to gain insights, exchange ideas, and collaborate on advancing the practice and impact of service design globally on the future of sustainable tourism.

 Challenge